-- 1.1 A complaint was received by the Monitoring Officer in April 2021 by Cllr Mark Fleming who alleged that Cllr Roy Hart had breached the code of conduct.
+- 1.1A complaint was received by the Monitoring Officer in April 2021 by Cllr Mark Fleming who alleged that Cllr Roy Hart had breached the code of conduct.
 This complaint was referred for investigation.
 In December 2021 5 further complaints were received by two other parish councillors.
 The allegations all relate to the registration or registration and declaration of interests by 7 parish councillors.
-The Monitoring Officer decided (in consultation with an Independent Person) to refer all complaints for investigation together by the same external investigator. - 1.2The investigator reported back their views concerning all the complaints and allegations.
-Members are asked to hear and determine whether there has been any breaches of the parish councillors code of conduct (and if so any appropriate action that should be taken) in respect of the allegations against Cllr Roy Hart and Cllr Mark Fleming. - 1.3 In relation to the remaining 5 councillors these have been dealt with administratively in consultation with an independent person and the Monitoring Officer has sent warning/reminder letters to the councillors concerned.
+The Monitoring Officer decided (in consultation with an Independent Person) to refer all complaints for investigation together by the same external investigator. - 1.2 The investigator reported back their views concerning all the complaints and allegations.
+The Committee is asked to hear and determine whether there has been any breaches of the Rettendon Parish Council Code of Conduct (and if so any appropriate action that should be taken) in respect of the allegations against Cllr Roy Hart and Cllr Mark Fleming. - 1.3 In relation to the remaining 5 councillors these have been dealt with administratively in consultation with an Independent Person and the Monitoring Officer has sent warning/reminder letters to the councillors concerned.
 The complaints regards those councillors have been completed and no further action will now be taken.
-Members are asked to note this outcome.
+Committee members are asked to note this outcome.